 Council’s default position is that Councillors have the option of electronic attendance at Meetings as of right unless Council resolves otherwise.

+Where a Councillor is attending a Council Meeting virtually, the Councillor will be taken as present at the meeting when their camera is turned on.
 If Council resolves that a meeting is to be held wholly by face-to-face in person attendance, a Councillor may make application to attend electronically, and such an application must be in writing and be received by the CEO at least 24 hours prior to the scheduled meeting time, unless the circumstances are such that it is not practicable to provide 24 hours' notice.

-Any application under rule 42(d) of these rules must be considered by Council as a matter of urgency at the meeting in question and approval must not be unreasonably denied.
+Any application under rule 42(e) of these rules must be considered by Council as a matter of urgency at the meeting in question and approval must not be unreasonably denied.

 Election of Mayor and Deputy Mayor